steevanb/php-collection/README.md

     ->setValueAlreadyExistMode(IntArray::VALUE_ALREADY_EXIST_ADD)
     ->setValues([1, 2, 2]);

-// a steevanb\PhpTypedArray\Exception\NonUniqueValueException will be thrown
+// a steevanb\PhpTypedArray\Exception\ValueAlreadyExistException will be thrown
 $foo = (new IntArray())
     // default behavior, code here is just for the example ->setValueAlreadyExistMode(IntArray::VALUE_ALREADY_EXIST_EXCEPTION)